joinpursuit/FSW-CLI-Snowman/README.md

 ## User Stories

+Copy the user stories from the Trello board [here](https://trello.com/b/8OErA3xI/command-line-snowman-project-plan) into your own board.

 ### As a user, I should be presented with a random word to guess

 #### Acceptance criteria

-- The computer should pick a word at random from the list below
+- The computer should pick a word at random
 - The user should see a number of `_` characters equal to the number of letters in the word (ex.
 A _ _ L E, for apple)

 ### As a user, I should be able to enter guesses